RamRod79/regex/README.md

 # Regex

+A regex, short for regular expression, is a sequence of characters that defines a specific search pattern.
+When included in code or search algorithms, regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
+They are also frequently used to validate input.

+## Summary

 A tutorial that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.

-## Summary

 Brief summary of the regex with a description and explanation:

+Matching an Email – /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

+This regex group 1 will check an email for charachters (a-z) or numbers (0-9) followed by an @ symbol then;

+Group 2 matches any digit character (0-9) and character (a-z) to include "." and "-" then;

+Group 3 matches a charcter (a-z) and escapes with "." then;

+The quantifier match between 2 and 6.

 ## Table of Contents